Cilla Battersby-Brown: Casting

+Relationship with Les Battersby

 In May 2004, it was announced that an upcoming storyline featuring Cilla marrying Les later in the year.
 A source for the News of the World revealed: "It all started as a joke at a boozy party after the British Soap Awards, but at the ideas meeting this week, the bosses realised what a great idea it was.
 Any scene with calls for Les and Cilla in wedding gear will be classic Corrie."

 Departure

 On 18 January 2007, Peters announced she would be leaving Coronation Street.
 On her decision to leave the role, Peters said "I've had a brilliant four years at Coronation Street.
 It's been filled with wonderful experiences and great opportunities.
 "I feel very privileged to have been given the fantastic character of Cilla and I shall really miss her.
 I'm looking forward to spending a bit more time with my families and pursuing and working on other projects."
 Producer Steve Frost said "Wendi is a valued member of the cast and she has made the character of Cilla one of the most colourful and memorable characters in soap history.
 We totally understand her reasons for wanting to leave and are grateful that she has given us so much notice – this means that we can spend time writing an exit storyline which will do her and the character of Cilla justice."
 Cilla made her final appearance on 12 October 2007.
 Peters later reprised the role for a DVD spin-off in November 2008.